linas/i370-bigfoot/README.md

 * Help from lots of people.
-The following folks made significant contributions to the project: Dan, who taught me VM and System/390 principles of operation; Neale Ferguson, who contributed multiple files, and Peter Schulte-Stracke, who contributed the PSA defintion and string inlines.
+The following folks made significant contributions to the project: Dan, who taught me VM and System/390 principles of operation; Neale Ferguson, who contributed multiple files, and Peter Schulte-Stracke, who contributed the PSA definition and string inlines.

 The bundle of all of the above was given the project name of